 Synergy used to be the go-to app for using your keyboard and mouse on your Android, but it’s become too unreliable to recommend.

-If you’re looking for an alternative to DeskDock, you could try Weak Control.
+If you’re looking for an alternative to DeskDock, you could try Weak Control [No Longer Available].
 It allows you to cast your phone or tablet’s screen to a browser window on your PC, and by extension, therefore lets you use your computer’s peripherals.
 Unfortunately, it requires root access.